Reynaldo Hahn: 1914 to 1929

 In 1921 Hahn was invited by an old friend, the playwright Robert de Flers, to compose the music for an operetta for which Flers and his collaborator Francis de Croisset had written the libretto.
-Hahn had reservations: the piece was set in the market of Les Halles, which was the setting for Charles Lecocq's opéra comique La fille de Madame Angot, written fifty years earlier but still immensely popular.
+Hahn had reservations: the piece was set in the market of Les Halles, which was the setting for Charles Lecocq's La fille de Madame Angot, written fifty years earlier but still immensely popular.
 Furthermore, the heroine was called Ciboulette, meaning "chives", which Hahn thought unromantic, and the most interesting character was neither the heroine nor the hero, but their mentor, "a sort of elderly Rodolfo out of La bohème".
 Nonetheless, Hahn accepted the invitation.

 Between the start of work on Ciboulette and its premiere, Hahn lost his two closest friends.
 Proust died in November 1922 and Bernhardt the following March.
 He pressed on with work, and in April 1923 Ciboulette opened at the Théâtre des Variétés.
 It was well reviewed and was an enormous box office success.
 It was revived in Paris several times during Hahn's lifetime, and has remained in the repertoire in France, with 21st-century revivals at the Opéra-Comique and elsewhere.